 2. Less pain and stiffness

-Having tight, stiff or tight muscles (due to too much exercise) can cause pain and discomfort, but fortunately, static stretching is an effective way to reduce muscle stiffness because stretching muscles in this way can help relax (release cramps) and even If performed in conscious exercises like yoga, it can reduce mental tension and anxiety.
+Having tight, stiff or tight muscles (due to too much exercise) can cause pain and discomfort, but fortunately, static stretching is an effective way to reduce muscle stiffness because stretching muscles in this way can help relax (release cramps) and even If performed in conscious exercises like yoga, it can reduce meal tension and anxiety.

 3. Increased blood flow